Scripts

 OpCon Deploy requires that each OpCon system participating in the OpCon Deploy environment requires a license.
 To enforce this, a check is made to determine if the requested system has a valid OpCon Deploy license.
 If the system does not have a valid license, the following message will be displayed:

 The import process begins with the selection of the OpCon system to import the script from.
-Following that, various dialogs will be presented leading the user through the process.
+Following that, various dialogs will be presented leading you through the process.

 To start the Import, select the Script Import function.
-The Script Import (Select a server) dialog appears and you will need to select, from the drop-down list, the OpCon system from which to import the script and then select the Next button.
-It should be noted that only OpCon systems defined in the OpCon Deploy database will appear in the list.
+The Script Import (Select a server) dialog appears and you will need to select, from the list, the OpCon system from which to import the script and then select the Next button.
+Only OpCon systems defined in the OpCon Deploy database will appear in the list.

 Once Next has been selected, the list of scripts will be retrieved from the chosen OpCon system and displayed in the Scripts list of the Script Import (Select one or more Scripts to import) dialog.
-Once the script list has been created, it is possible to filter the script names on the list by entering a value in the Filter by Script name field.
-It is possible to select multiple scripts to import from the source OpCon system by selecting the script names and then using the > arrow to move the script names to the right-hand list.
+Once the script list has been created, you can filter the script names on the list by entering a value in the Filter by Script name field.
+You can select multiple scripts to import from the source OpCon system by selecting the script names and then using the > button to move the script names to the right-hand list.
 Once script(s) has been selected, select the Next or Finish button.

 When importing scripts, it is not necessary to select a script version as all missing versions will be retrieved during the import process.